FREE SHIPPING on orders of $85 or more

 Flemish surnames are characterized by a large number of spelling variations.
 One reason for this is that medieval English lacked definite spelling rules.
 The spellings of surnames were also influenced by the official court languages, which were French and Latin.
 Names were rarely spelled consistently in medieval times.
 Scribes and church officials recorded names as they sounded, rather than adhering to specific spelling rules, and people often had their names registered in several different forms throughout their lives.
 One of the greatest reasons for change is the linguistic uniqueness of the Flemish settlers in England, who spoke a language closely related to Dutch.
 The pronunciation and spelling of Flemish names were often altered to suit the tastes of English-speaking people.
 In many cases, the first, final, or middle syllables of surnames were eliminated.
 The name has been spelled Petrie, Petree, Petre and others.

-More information is included under the topic Early Petrie Notables in all our PDF Extended History products.
+Another 42 words (3 lines of text) are included under the topic Early Petrie Notables in all our PDF Extended History products and printed products wherever possible.

 An examination into the immigration and passenger lists has discovered a number of people bearing the name Petrie:

-Petrie Settlers in the United States in the 18th Century
+Petrie Settlers in United States in the 18th Century

-Petrie Settlers in the United States in the 19th Century
+Petrie Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.